-The Target Asset Allocation for Nevada PERS as of fiscal year-end 2023 was 42.0 % in U.S. stocks, 18.0% in international stocks, 28.0% in U.S. bonds, 6.0% in Private Real Estate, 6.0% in Private
+Higher bond and cash yields offered the opportunity to reduce the fund's allocation to stocks according to an Asset Allocation study conducted in March 2024.
+The new portfolio is expected to achieve PERS' expected return target with lower risk and a smoother return path over the long term.
+The lower-risk Target Asset Allocation for Nevada PERS as of fiscal year-end 2024 was 34.0% in U.S. stocks, 16.0% in international stocks, 28.0% in U.S. bonds, 12.0% in Short-term Investments, 6.0% in Private Real Estate, 6.0% in Private Equity.